As good as gold

 - Fear of inflation: Some investors fear the central banks are printing too much money and are worried it will lead to high inflation and cut currencies' purchasing power.
 Gold is attractive to investors who fear increased inflation.

 - US dollar weakness: The fall in the US dollar increased the price of gold in dollar terms.

-- Speculation: With the price of gold generally rising over the past year, some investors buy it to make a quick profit and push up the price in the short term.
+- Speculation: With the price of gold generally rising, some investors buy it to make a quick profit and push up the price in the short term.